 Excel VBA to Find Matching Value in Column: 8 Examples

-1. Using Match Function to Find One Matching Value in Column
+Method 1 – Using Match Function to Find One Matching Value in Column

 Excel VBA find one matching value in column Using Match and Index Function

-In this section, we are going to find the Match value of the Model according to order ID.
+Find the Match value of the Model according to order ID.

 Naming Order Id and Model in H5 and I5

-• Then we have given the code in Module.
+• Give the code in Module.

 Code for Using Match and Index Function to Find One Matching Value in Column